typelead/sbt-eta/README.md

 1. Create a standard Scala/SBT project using your favorite method.

-2. Initialize new Eta project one of the following ways:

-   1. Describe Eta project using plugins DSL (preferred method)
+2. Describe Eta project in `build.sbt` using plugin's DSL.

-   2. Automatically with sbt command:

-      * Run `eta-init` command in `sbt`, e.g. `sbt eta-init`.

-4. Write Scala/Eta code to perform your task.
+3. Write Scala/Eta code to perform your task.

-5. Start up `sbt` and run the `compile` and/or `run` task.
+4. Start up `sbt` and run the `compile` and/or `run` task.

 ## Configuration